 What are the characteristics of a Himalayan cat?

-Himalayan cats are mid-sized cats with long hair, short legs and round faces.
+Himalayan cats are mid-sized with long hair, short legs, and round faces.
 They usually have friendly, playful, energetic personalities.
-They have vivid blue eyes and have various point color options including chocolate, seal, blue, red, cream tortie and lynx variants, similar to Ragdolls.
+They have vivid blue eyes and have various point color options, including chocolate, seal, blue, red, cream tortie, and lynx variants, similar to Ragdolls.

 Are Ragdoll cats a Himalayan?

-Although they share some similarities in coat colors and personalities, Ragdoll cats are a separate breed to Himalayans.
+Although they share some similarities in coat colors and personalities, Ragdoll cats differ from Himalayans.
 Himalayans are a variant of Persian cats, while Ragdolls are a completely separate breed altogether.
-The clearest difference between the two breeds is their size and their face shape.
+The most apparent difference between the two breeds is their size and face shape.

-Ragdoll and Himalayan cats share a number of personality traits along with their similar coat colors and patterns, but you’d be unlikely to mistake one for the other considering just how different their faces look.
-They’re both gorgeous cat breeds though, and they make fantastic pets too.
+Ragdoll and Himalayan cats share several personality traits and similar coat colors and patterns.
+Still, considering how different their faces look, you’d be unlikely to mistake one for the other.
+They’re both gorgeous cat breeds, though, and they make fantastic pets too.